insight-platform/Savant/samples/rtsp_cam_compatibility_test/README.md

 It uses NVDEC and NVENC internally and Savant protocol.
 Thus, if the pipeline works, it means that Savant highly likely will work with the camera.

 The resulting video is broadcast in 640x360 resolution.
-You can access it at `http://<ip>:888/stream/test`.

-Tested on platforms:

-- Nvidia Turing
-- Nvidia Jetson Orin family
+See the following sections to find out how to use the sample and access the stream.

 ## RTSP Adapter Variants